 - Google Voice is currently only available in the US.
 Google Voice for G Suite users is available in select countries.
 Check with your administrator for access.

 - Calls made using Google Voice for Android can be placed through a Google Voice access number.
-All access number based calls use the standard minutes from your cell phone plan and may incur costs (e.g. when traveling internationally).
+All-access number-based calls use the standard minutes from your cell phone plan and may incur costs (e.g., traveling internationally).

 This release: